 A share account may be issued to and deposits received from a member less than nineteen years of age who may withdraw funds from such account, including the dividends thereon.
-Payments on a share account by such individual and withdrawals on a share account by such individual shall be valid in all respects.
+Payments on a share account by such individual and withdrawals on a share account by such form of joint ownership permitted by law and allowed by the credit union.